Single Sign-On Settings

 These fields are only applicable to SSO subscribers.

 1. In the Default QPA User Roles field, enter the default QPA (Qvidian) user roles to use when creating and updating users if no mapped user roles can be identified.
 Separate multiple groups with a vertical bar (|).
+This is done so any connecting Qvidian user whose list of user group memberships do not map to any of the User Group/QPA Role mappings, will get their account provisioned and assigned to those default roles, giving the user basic access to Qvidian.
+This is required if the customer enabled New User Provisioning.

-2. In the Authorized User Groups field, enter the customer user groups of which a user must be a member to access Upland Qvidian.
+3. In the Authorized User Groups field, enter the customer user groups of which a user must be a member to access Upland Qvidian.
 The authorized user group name is case sensitive.
 Separate multiple groups with a vertical bar (|).
-If unspecified, authorized group membership check is not performed.
-If specified, the user connecting to Upland Qvidian must be a member of at least one of the specified customer groups or their connection will be rejected.
+This is required if the customer is passing Groups values via SSO and needs to limit access to Upland Qvidian only for specific Groups.

-3. In the User Group Keys Delimiter field, enter the delimiter, string or character, used to split out the list of customer-specified user groups to map customer user groups to Upland Qvidian user roles.
+4. In the User Group Keys Delimiter field, enter the delimiter, string or character, used to split out the list of customer-specified user groups to map customer user groups to Upland Qvidian user roles.
 The list of customer groups that the user is a member of is provided by the customer’s SSO authority in the user connection SSO assertion’s Groups attribute.
-If left empty, the default delimiter is a vertical-bar (|).
+If left empty, the default delimiter is a vertical bar (|).

 Add a new user group and QPA role mapping